 Spouses (this includes defacto partners), dependant or non-dependant children, grandchildren and daughters/sons-in-law are also eligible for Police Health Plan membership.

-Benefits and Conditions
+What's Covered and Conditions

 The benefit year runs from 1 July to 30 June.
 Annual maximums apply within this period.
 All claims are debited against the benefit maximums for the benefit year in which the treatment was incurred.
 All benefits are calculated including GST.